DafetiteOgaga/quiz_generator/README.md

 This file contains the notable changes made to the Quiz Generator project.

 ## New
+	- Removed the prompt for Windows and/or Mac OS
-	- Added support for linux, mac OS
+	- Added support for windows and mac OS
 	- Added the feature to allow users write their own questions and answers
 	- Added sample screenshot of the files, types, questions, etc when the script is executed
     - Added cls command to the list